Vegetarian Starter

 Cheese Balls

-Cheese balls are a popular, versatile appetizer, usually consisting of a blend of cheeses with potatoes and coated in breadcrumbs and deep-fried until golden
+Cheese Balls are a popular, versatile appetizer, usually consisting of a blend of cheeses with potatoes and coated in breadcrumbs and deep-fried until golden

 Cheese Pakora